hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ## Why ?
 You could use `OpenMediaVault` or `Plex` more easily, but they connect to the internet to do 'stuff'.
-I looked at `Plex` years ago and was very uncomfortable with the level of access provided to the vendor servers directly into my LAN and hence to all the devices on my LAN ... their products essentially gave them unfettered access.
+I looked at `Plex` years ago and was very uncomfortable with the level of access the packages potentially provided to the vendor servers directly into my LAN and hence to all the devices on my LAN ... their products essentially gave them unfettered access.
 I valued my banking details and documents etc, so refused to go down that route.

 This 'roll your own' approach avoids the pain of getting 'done over' by your own hand - installing packages known to interact of themselves in essentially unknown ways with (uncontrolled) vendors' servers